dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 Every time you execute a workflow, that execution is assigned a unique ID, by default a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 You can access this ID through the [`DBOS.workflow_id`](../reference/contexts.md#workflow_id) context variable.
 Workflow IDs are important for communicating with workflows and developing interactive workflows.
-For more information on workflow communication, see our guide.

 ## Starting Workflows Asynchronously